functionland/fx-fotos/README.md

 # Latest 2 Updates

-**August-07-2021:** Added share photo placeholder in dfinitydownload branch
+**August-07-2021:** Added share photo placeholder and patched dfinity libraries

 **August-05-2021:** The work for adding dfinity backend is completed for upload and download and merged in main branch